BigDataInSilicoBiologyGroup/IgemRNA/README.rst

 **********
 1. Filter highly and lowly expressed genes
 **********
 Non-optimization task *Filter highly and lowly expressed genes* generates result *Excel* files for each provided transcriptomics dataset.
 File names are assigned based on the provided dataset and phenotype names (from transcriptomics data), the applied thresholding approach (*GT1, LT1, LT2* **TODO: add additional information about thresholds**) and provided global thresholds values (see fig. 4).
-Each result *Excel* file contains one sheet with the list of genes provided by transcriptomics data and 4 columns: *GeneId*, *Data* (the expression value), *ExpressionLevel* and *ThApplied*.
+Each result *Excel* file contains one sheet with the list of genes provided by transcriptomics data and 4 columns: *GeneId*, *Data* (expression value), *ExpressionLevel* and *ThApplied*.
 The *ExpressionLevel* column contains the expression levels determined based on the selected thresholding approach, provided global and for thresholding approaches *LT1* and *LT2* calculated local thresholds.
 Column *ThApplied* displays whether a local or a global threshold for a specific gene was applied (see fig. 5).

 .. |pic1| image:: https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/blob/main/img/filterHighlyLowlyExpressedGenesFolder.PNG
    :width: 440